aklen/noisecut/README.md

 ## Testing

-The project includes a comprehensive test suite.
+The project includes a comprehensive test suite with 16 unit tests.
 See [tests/README.md](tests/README.md) for details.

 ### Run Tests